What are Derivatives?

 Derivatives Trading

-More than 90% of the world’s top 500 companies use derivatives to manage risk.
-For instance, a company might use a futures contract to secure a supply of raw materials at a set price or to protect against changes in interest rates.
-By locking in the price for a future transaction, derivatives serve as a hedging tool, protecting buyers from price changes over time.
+Over 90 percent of the world’s 500 largest companies are using derivatives to hedge.
+A corporation, for instance, could use a futures contract to obtain raw materials at a predetermined price or to safeguard itself from rate changes.
+By locking in a price for a future transaction, derivatives act like hedging, which protect buyers from price change over time.

 Types of Financial Derivatives